 A: It probably could.
 If you'd like to talk, please get in contact with Jake Lever.

 A: You can bulk download it from our Zenodo repository or use the download buttons on this website to get a subset of the data.
 All data is Creative Commons Zero licensed.

 Q: Where can I read more about the methods and full results?

 A: This work has been published in Genome Medicine.
 Please cite this paper you make use of the data.

 This resource is built as an aid to curation of the CIViC database based at the McDonnell Genome Institute at Washington University in St Louis.
 All data in this resource has been automatically extracted using text mining tools

 We use a supervised learning approach where a set of experts have annotated a large set of sentences to be used as examples for a machine learning system.
 This machine learning system is Kindred, a Python package for relation extraction.
 It is the successor to our VERSE system that won part of the BioNLP'16 Shared Task for relation extraction.
 This machine learning system is then applied to all abstracts in PubMed and all full text papers in the Pubmed Central Open Access subset.

 The main researcher is Jake Lever, previously a PhD student in the Jones group at Canada's Michael Smith Genome Sciences Centre in Vancouver, Canada.
-He is now a postdoctoral researcher in the Helix Group at Stanford University.
+He is now a lecturer at the University of Glasgow.